Roy Skelton: Life and career

 In 1973, he became the voice of both Zippy and George in Rainbow, continuing the roles for over 30 years and writing over 150 episodes.
 Some moments Skelton most fondly-remembered included meeting Elizabeth II and Ernie Wise, and with his singing experience he played Father Christmas in one episode, although the producers at Thames Television did not believe he did the singing.
 He considered Rainbow to be his best work, and particularly enjoyed being able to quickly switch between Zippy and George.
-Contrary to popular belief, he did not base Zippy's voice off of the Daleks, but when asked where he got it, he jokingly claimed that it was a cross between Margaret Thatcher and Ian Paisley.
+Contrary to popular belief, he did not base Zippy's voice on the Daleks, but when asked where he got it, he jokingly claimed that it was a cross between Margaret Thatcher and Ian Paisley.
 Roy had intentions to write for other programmes, including Take a Chance, but never received any further contracts requiring him to do so.

 Also in 1973, he played the on-screen role of James in the Doctor Who story The Green Death standing in for Tony Adams.
 Skelton was asked to play Davros in Genesis of the Daleks, but due to filming Rainbow had to be replaced by Michael Wisher, a good friend.
 He, Michael and another Dalek voice, Brian Miller, who he befriended alongside his wife Elisabeth Sladen, would appear together in Barry Letts's 1986 production of Alice in Wonderland.

 When Nicholas Briggs became the voice of the Daleks in its 2005 revival, Skelton praised his performance for being able to put emotion into it, even though he wished he had been doing it.
 He died at his home in Brighton, East Sussex, on 8 June 2011, after suffering a stroke at age 79.